-Married men and women generally experience better physical and mental health than their unmarried counterparts.
-These health benefits do not appear to result simply from being in an intimate relationship because most (although not all) studies have found that married individuals generally manifest greater well-being than comparable individuals in heterosexual unmarried cohabiting couples.
-The health benefits of marriage may be due partly to married couples enjoying greater economic and financial security than unmarried individuals.
-Of course, marital marriage between same-sex partners as it currently does with different-sex partners.
-Given the opportunity to marry, not all same-sex couples will choose to do so, any more than is now the case for heterosexuals.
-It is reasonable to expect that same-sex couples who choose to marry, like their heterosexual counterparts, will benefit from the institution of marriage itself.
+Married men and women generally experience better physical and mental health than their unmarried counterparts.32 These health benefits do not appear to result simply from being in an intimate relationship because most (although not all) studies have found that married individuals generally manifest greater well-being than comparable individuals in heterosexual unmarried cohabiting couples.33 The health benefits of marriage may be due partly to married couples enjoying greater economic and financial security than unmarried individuals.34 Of course, marital status alone does not guarantee greater health or happiness.
+People who are unhappy with their marriage often manifest lower levels of well-being than their unmarried counterparts, and experiencing marital discord and dissatisfaction is

-See N.J.
+32 See N.J.
 Johnson et al., Marital Status and Mortality: The National Longitudinal Mortality Study, 10 Annals Epidemiology 224 (2000); C.E.
 Ross et al., The Impact of the Family on Health: The Decade in Review, 52 J. Marriage & Fam.
 1059 (1990); R.W.
 Simon, Revisiting the Relationships Among Gender, Marital Status, and Mental Health, 107 Am.
 J. Soc.
 1065 (2002).

-See supra note 29; see also S.L.
+See supra note 30; see also S.L.
 Brown, The Effect of Union Type on Psychological Well-Being: Depression Among Cohabitors Versus Marrieds, 41 J. Health & Soc.
 Behav.
 241 (2000).
 But see, e.g., C.E.
 Ross, Reconceptualizing Marital Status as a Continuum of Social Attachment, 57 J. Marriage & Fam.
 129 (1995) (reporting data from a national survey and finding that people in an unmarried, cohabiting heterosexual couple did not differ significantly from comparable married individuals in their levels of depression; people in both groups manifested significantly less depression than people with no partner).